MRT-Map/worldedit-school/src/2-intermediate/masks.md

-# Block Queries
+# Block Maska

-Queries are used to select blocks from a selection or region.
-It is used in commands like `//replace` and flags like `-m` (mask).
+Masks are used to select specific blocks from a selection or region.
+It is used in commands like `//replace` and flags like `-m`.

 # Or and And

 Remember that multiple blocks can be combined with a comma.
 For example, `stone,andesite` matches either stone or andesite.

 In this case, `,` here works as an OR operator.
-The AND operator is a space ` `, requiring the entire query to be surrounded by double quotes.
+The AND operator is a space ` `, requiring the entire mask to be surrounded by double quotes.

 For example, `"stone >water"` means `stone AND >water`.
 Note that OR gets precedence over AND, so `stone,andesite >water` is `(stone OR andesite) AND >water`.